The Mysterious Sisters

 Wataru bowed his head in one natural motion.

-It was mostly a joke to begin with, so I'll let him off.
+It was half-joking to begin with, so I decided to let him off the hook.

 Watching our exchange, Nayuta was frowning as if she'd eaten something bitter.